cooljasonmelton/my-actual-task-app/README.md

 - scratch pad for some quick notes
 - quick todo list or quick view similar to momentum extension todo list

+# TODO FILTERING

+- For MVP, filter tasks on FE
+- Later, implement adaptative filtering:
+  - When a user has > 2000 tasks, pull tasks from BE instead of FE
+    - get task count and check > 2000
+      - if <2000, use frontend filtering
+      - if >2000, fetch get `/api/tasks?status=${status}`